Back to series

 • Verification: endpoint-level checks while the browser still showed an error

+These are not only implementation details.
 They are product, architecture, data, testing, and UI decisions.

+If I notice them early, I can throw away the prototype and start clean.
 If I notice them late, after more features are built on top, cleaning the app may become more expensive than rewriting it with better constraints from the start.

 Vibe coding is cheap when the output is disposable.
 It becomes expensive when we keep building on top of decisions we did not intentionally make.